What is the clean beauty movement?

 BeautyCounter is also on the forefront of federal regulation lobbying for tighter FDA restrictions and testing.
 They’re seriously committed to corporate citizenship and sustainability, as is demonstrated by their certification as a B Corp, and their EWG and Leaping Bunny certified products.
 In 2020, they launched a comprehensive sourcing program diving into mica sourcing, labor protections and more.

-Plus, Beauty Counter’s award-winning skin care line offers everything from seasonal colors, to men’s and kid’s lines and moisturizers for various life stages.
+Plus, Beauty Counter’s award-winning skin care and makeup line offers everything from seasonal colors, to men’s and kid’s care and moisturizers for various life stages.